Hispanotherium: Taxonomy

 Hispanotherium was erected by Crusafont and Villalta (1947) for the nominal species "Rhinoceros" matritense.
 The Asian form Huaqingtherium was once assigned to Hispanotherium, but was eventually recognized as distinct.

+Palaeobiology

 Palaeoecology

 H. beonense is suggested to have been a mixed feeder as evidenced by its dental microwear and mesowear.
+Stable isotope analysis of Hispanotherium from the Linxia Basin of Gansu, China indicates that it foraged predominantly in open environments.